konstantinos-stavroulakis/GloboTest/README.md

 - The app provides ways to refresh the object list (pull-to-refresh and refresh button)

-- Able to switch from gridview to listview (and back) from setting screen.
+- Able to switch from gridview to listview (and back) from settings screen.